As an Office 365 subscriber, you regularly get new and improved Office 2016 features. Take a look below to see what's available to you today.

 We listened to feedback and corrected an issue seen when dragging and dropping objects from the Navigation Pane onto the macro design window.
 We also corrected a similar issue seen when dragging and dropping actions from the Action Catalog.

+This initial release provides the first availability of the Office 2016 applications: Version 1509 (Build 4229.1024).
 Unless otherwise specified, both Office 365 subscribers and Office 2016 one-time purchasers get the following new features in Access 2016.

 Upgrading from Access 2013